The Hardest, Most BRUTAL Workout I've Ever Done In My Life, UGH! (not recommended )

 And that one single set was actually the most brutal workout I've ever done!
 For entertainment purposes only.

-Nick Nilsson has a degree in Physical Education and Psychology and has been innovating new training techniques for more than 18 years.
+------------------Nick Nilsson has a degree in Physical Education and Psychology and has been innovating new training techniques for more than 18 years.
 Nick is the author of a number of bodybuilding books including "Muscle Explosion!
 28 Days To Maximum Mass", "Metabolic Surge - Rapid Fat Loss," "The Best Exercises You've Never Heard Of," "Gluteus to the Maximus - Build a Bigger Butt NOW!" and "The Best Abdominal Exercises You've Never Heard Of", all designed to maximize the results you get for the hard work you put into your training.